 Who can participate?

-Men who have difficulty passing urine and who are considering having surgery for the symptoms can take part in the study.
+Men who have difficulty passing urine and who are considering having surgery for the symptoms

 What does the study involve?